JosephJoeyJoe/taskinator/README.md

 # The Taskinator

-## A great tool to help track progress a prioritize.
+## A great tool to help track progress and prioritize.

 https://josephjoeyjoe.github.io/taskinator/